zalando/postgres-operator/docs/reference/operator_parameters.md

 * **logical_backup_s3_bucket**
   S3 bucket to store backup results.
 The bucket has to be present and accessible by Postgres pods.
 Default: empty.

+* **logical_backup_az_account_name**
+  This only applies if using Azure.
+This is the storage account name with the container to store backup results.
+The storage account has to be present.
+There has to be a secret set as instructed in logical backup section to grab the key and allow the pod to access the container inside the storage account.
+* **logical_backup_az_container_name**
+  This only applies if using Azure.
+This is the container name inside the storage account name.
+  This container is used to store backup results.
+The container has to be present.
+There has to be a secret set as instructed in logical backup section to grab the key and allow the pod to access the container inside the storage account.

 ## Debugging the operator